The Long-Term Consequences of Cyberattacks

 - 22 percent of organizations lost customers, and 40 percent of those organizations lost more than 20 percent of current customers.

-Another study revealed that initial costs from a cyberattack are only responsible for less than 10 percent of the total revenue impact to an organization over a five-year period1.
-This means that 90 percent of the revenue impact comes from unexpected areas, such as business disruption, loss of property, and a devalued reputation.
+According to Deloitte, the immediate cost of a cyberattack is only 10 percent of the total incident-related revenue loss to the organization over a five-year period.
+That means that the bulk of long-term costs of a cyberattack come from unexpected and less visible areas, such as business disruption, loss of property, and a devalued reputation.

 - Technical investigation